-I’m not used to building a lot of kids furniture around here…seeing as we don’t have any.
-But, I must admit, channeling into my inner child on this build made me think about how much fun it would have been to have one of these when I was little.
+Channeling into my inner child on this DIY kids house bed build made me think about how much fun it would have been to have one of these when I was little.

 Now, before I get too far, let’s address the elephant in the room.
 I know what you’re thinking…THIS BED LOOKS HUGE.
 I agree.
 It is.
 It’s actually a queen.
 And just in case you want the queen OR full size, I’ve got you covered with the plans here:

 BUT DON’T LEAVE YET!
 Although, I built this queen size for a friend, I knew that most likely, since this bed is for kids, many of you would like to see it in a twin size, too.

 So, I partnered with my friends at Build Something and Kreg Tool to share FREE PLANS for this exact same style bed in a TWIN size over on Build Something here.
 PS, you can make the whole thing from standard construction lumber!

 And I’ve got a really great video (although I may be slightly biased since I made it HA!) on how it came together for you right here:

 Now, before we get building, I did want to point out that this bed is built in sections for easy assembly and un assembly when it’s time to move it–there are two sides, a front, back, slats, and three pieces that attach at the roof line.